miguelpanchon/Pinterest/README.md

 ### Optional:

--debouncing `for` the introduction of text internet and IA: getting guidance on what is it and how to implement debouncing https://www.freecodecamp.org/espanol/news/curso-debounce-javascript-como-hacer-que-tu-js-espere/ and blackbox.ai
+-debouncing: introduction of text waiting a bit internet and IA: getting guidance on what is it and how to implement debouncing https://www.freecodecamp.org/espanol/news/curso-debounce-javascript-como-hacer-que-tu-js-espere/ and blackbox.ai